 There are many UNH alumni who want to give back to their alma mater by making student international experiences more affordable.
 Below are just a few of our generous supporters.
 We are grateful to all those who have made gifts to support these vital, life-changing opportunities for students to develop the global skills and understanding that prepare them for careers of significance.

 There are many ways you can make a difference to students with international dreams and goals.
-For more information, contact Mindy McMahon.
+For more information, please contact Mindy McMahon.

 In spring 2004, UNH alumni Martha and Bill Jackson established the Martha L. Foley ’76 ’96G and William S. Jackson ’75 Fund for International Studies to encourage students to participate in a study abroad experience through the University of New Hampshire.
 Their passion for giving was inspired by Martha's junior year in France, which she credits as one of the best experiences of her life, and Bill's 26-year career with Tyco International, where he had significant global responsibilities and came to value the importance of international experience.
 Each semester, the Foley-Jackson scholarship offers $5,000 in financial assistance to students who demonstrate outstanding academic achievement, strong motivation and financial need.

 Craig Abbott '70 has had a distinguished career in business and service to UNH, including as director of the Alumni Association Board.
 Perhaps one of his most profound legacies is the creation of the Endowment for International Studies in 2001, from which, thanks to his generosity, more than 40 students have received scholarships to study and do research abroad.
 "Based on what I have seen over my career in finance technology and the time spent with global clients and colleagues," Craig says, "I believe that an international experience, while at UNH, is essential to the education process for all students, no matter their major or future interests.
 Reaching out and taking the initiative to learn foreign languages, customs, cultures, new ideas, is the building block for a successful career no matter how you approach it."